SmartDublin-DCC/Strava-Cycling-Modeling-for-Dublin/DOCUMENTATION.md

 Serveral improvements can be done to increase the model accuracy and generalisation ability:
 1. Include data from new sensors and corrected sensors.
 Especially for sensors in the central city.
 2. Include manual survey data to enlarge the training dataset(e.g. Canal Cordon Count)
-3. Add more independent control variables that might impact strava's correlation to cycling volumes like demographic and socio-economic factors.
+3. Add more independent control variables that might impact strava's correlation to cycling volumes like gradient, cycling infrastructure, demographic and socio-economic factors.

 ## Conclusion & key takeaways